Alastair King (businessman): Civic service

 Elected in 1999 as a Common Councillor for the Ward of Queenhithe, in 2006 he was promoted Deputy and since 2016 King serves as the Ward's City Alderman.
 Sheriff of the City of London for 2022/23, he was elected as the 696th Lord Mayor of London taking office on 8 November 2024 for a one-year term.

 Lord Mayor King hosted the Amir of Qatar at the Mansion House then being invited to visit Qatar as UK financial services ambassador.

+King also hosted the President of France, Emmanuel Macron, at Guildhall in July 2025.

 Charity

-Immediate Past Master of the Worshipful Company of Masons, King has served as Senior Warden of the Company of Entrepreneurs and Third Warden of the Worshipful Company of Blacksmiths.
-He is also a Liveryman of the Vintners’, Painter-Stainers’, Broderers’, Horners’, Feltmakers’ and Arbitrators’ Companies, an Honorary Liveryman of the Security Professionals' Company and an Honorary Assistant of the Coachmakers’ Company.

-Vice-Chairman of Breast Cancer Haven and Chairman of the British Liver Trust, King is also a Trustee of the Lord Mayor's Appeal and of Morden College.
+King previously served as Vice-Chairman of Breast Cancer Haven, and is currently the Chairman of the British Liver Trust, King is also a Trustee of the Lord Mayor's Appeal and of Morden College.

 As Lord Mayor, he was ex officio Chairman of the City Reserve Forces' and Cadets' Associations.

+Past Master of the Worshipful Company of Masons, King has served as Current Master of the Worshipful Company of Entrepreneurs and Prime Warden of the Worshipful Company of Blacksmiths.
+He is also a Liveryman of the Vintners’, Painter-Stainers’, Broderers’, Feltmakers’ and Arbitrators’ Companies, an Honorary Liveryman of the Security Professionals' Company, Honorary President of the Guild of Young Freemen and an Honorary Assistant of the Coachmakers’ Company.